oliverwilms/iris-for-money/README.md

 ## Challenges I ran into
 Not enough time

-## Accomplishments that I proud of
+## Accomplishments that I am proud of
-I was able to import data from a CSV file
+I was able to import data from a CSV file that I had exported from Excel.

 ## What I learned
 a lot!